tranceyos2419/merukari-sold-counetr/README.md

 # Future Work

+- Fixing an issue that MSC becomes 0 after running more than about 100 rows
 - Increasing the accuracy of MSC (Currently the inaccuracy is +-0 ~ 3)
 - Merukari: Use jut only one browser and pre for scrapping -> page.close()